0x9ONU/Obsidian-Notes/4 - Senior Year/Fall 2025/Ancient Philosophy/!Papers/Paper 2 - Republic/Nature of Justice and Desires of the Soul - In Defense of a Just Life.md

 ## Analysis
 ### Objection

 Even though Plato provides a strong argument with the desire of souls, there are critical fallacies that must be addressed in this argument.
-Specifically, the paper will focus on one objection:
+Specifically, the paper will focus on one objection in detail.
+When Plato makes his argument the just person being the most happiness, he assumes that the most rational and truth-loving person has the most pleasure.
+However, this can lead to a dangerous conflation fallacy: are truer experiences always more pleasurable?
+In some cases, it could be argued that truth and pleasure might be independent of each other and are not related.
+The truth might be more painful and an illusion might be more comforting.
+For instance,

 ### Response